mvc-labs/mvcapi-sdk-go/docs/TxApi.md

 > bool TxTxidSeenGet(ctx, txid).Execute()

-Whether MetaSV have seen this tx before.
+Whether MvcApi have seen this tx before.
 This is a fast approach to know if the tx exist or not.

 ### Example